windmill-labs/windmilldocs/src/pages/privacy_policy.md

 Cookies are files with a small amount of data which may include an anonymous unique identifier.
 Cookies are sent to your browser from a website and stored on your device.
-Other tracking technologies are also used such as beacons, tags and scripts to collect and track information and to improve and analyse our Service.
+Other tracking technologies are also used such as beacons, tags and scripts to collect and track information and to improve and analyze our Service.

 You can instruct your browser to refuse all cookies or to indicate when a cookie is being sent.
 However, if you do not accept cookies, you may not be able to use